Works by the Author

 Myers along with softhearted smuggler Maggie Frazier find themselves on the run from Mendez' henchmen while trying to rescue the babies from a ruthless Mexican trafficker who has hijacked the children.
 It's a race against time that drives them deep into Baja's Indian country and through the seamy back streets of Ensenada.

 ...Wartime drama of friendship and betrayal, and the displacement of untold numbers of Vietnamese people

-Twenty years ago Simon and Schuster had high hopes for a new war novel called YEAR OF THE MONKEY and it published to rave reviews then multiple bids for the paperback.
-But the book, in a blink, got lost in the abyss of indifference over an unpopular war that society wanted only to forget.
+Simon and Schuster had high hopes (ie. paid a nice sum) for a war novel called YEAR OF THE MONKEY and the novel was published to rave reviews followed by multiple bids for the paperback.
+But the book, in a blink, got lost in a culture of indifference over an unpopular war that folks wanted only to forget.
 That was then, 30 years ago.

-Flash forward to the aftermath of another costly and disgraceful errant war in what historically is only a blink of the eye in time and we see how the ignored lessons of Vietnam are more relevant than ever as we now maneuver an exit plan for the morass of another unwanted, unpopular, unwinable quagmire in Afghanistan.
+Flash forward to the aftermath of another costly and disgraceful errant war in what historically is only a blink of the eye in time and we see how the ignored lessons of Vietnam are more relevant than ever as we now exit another unwanted, unpopular, losing quagmire in Afghanistan.

-This deeply human war thriller is not just a revelation of how and why Vietnam became a devastating political and social blunder, nor is it purely a nostalgic look at the young men who unwittingly took part in that shameful moment of American history, though both are as thematic to the story as the moral dilemmas forced on the protagonist in a world he can escape only by betrayal and murder--Much as the greater U.S. military did leaving Vietnam.
-It is a lesson in our history we have not learned from.
+This deeply human war thriller is not just a revelation of how and why Vietnam became a devastating political and social blunder, nor is it purely a nostalgic look at the young men who unwittingly took part in that shameful moment of American history, though both are as thematic to the story as the moral dilemmas forced on the protagonist in a world he can escape only by betrayal and murder--Much as the greater U.S. military did exiting Vietnam.
+It is a lesson in our history from which we have not learned.

-Now comes the renewal of YEAR OF THE MONKEY, revised and reissued by the author, first through the Authors Guild of America in 2003 as a quality paperback, and now through Amazon, B&N and Smashwords as a digital book by Cliff Edge Publishing.
+Now comes the renewal of YEAR OF THE MONKEY, reissued by the author, first through the Authors Guild of America in 2003 as a quality paperback, and now as a digital book by Cliff Edge Publishing.